Harry Clever Field

-Harry Clever Field is a public airport three miles southeast of New Philadelphia, in Tuscarawas County, Ohio.
+Harry Clever Field is a public airport in New Philadelphia, Ohio.
 The National Plan of Integrated Airport Systems for 2018 categorized it as a general aviation facility.

 The airport hosts a number of events, such as bush plane fly-ins and pancake breakfasts.
 Events often include old warbirds and vintage aircraft.

 The airport is home to a chapter of the experimental aircraft association.